Reducing greenhouse gas emissions by means of emissions trading

 Title: Preparation of an Emissions Trading System (ETS) in Mexico

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as part of the International Climate Initiative (IKI)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

 Lead executing agency: Mexican Agency for International Development Cooperation (AMEXCID)

-Total duration: 2017 to 2020
+Total duration: 2017 to 2023